Search for 5-year-old boy swept away by floodwaters in California is "top priority," sheriff says

 Locating the child, identified by local law enforcement as 5-year-old Kyle Doan, remains a "top priority," authorities said, despite the tumultuous weather conditions that have killed at least 17 people across the state and forced rescue teams to temporarily suspend their search for Doan on Monday and Tuesday.

 "The Sheriff's Office Search and Rescue operations continue to look for missing 5-year-old Kyle Doan.
-While he has yet to be located, the search remains our top priority while weather conditions permit," the San Luis Obispo County Sheriff's Office said in a tweet shared late Tuesday.
+While he has yet to be located, the search remains our top priority while weather conditions permit," the San Luis Obispo County Sheriff's Office said in a tweet shared 4:00 p.m. local time Tuesday.
 "We will update the public with any info regarding this search."

 Their search concluded before 5:20 p.m. "due to low visibility," the office wrote in another tweet, adding that the search would resume "first thing tomorrow morning."